 Hands down, there are therapies galore, both minimally invasive and surgical, that tend to remove scarring.
 One thing you should know is that just because one treatment is touted to be the best, that doesn’t make it the best for you.
 See, everybody’s acne problems are different.
 It depends on the type of scarring, your lifestyle, and the severity of the situation.
 Then again, even if your doctor says that this or that will work wonders for you, you still have to factor in your budget.
-And that’s not to be overlooked.
+And this is not to be overlooked.

 So, now let’s talk briefly about the treatments that promise complete acne scar removal.
 That way, if your doctor suggests any of them, you will be vaguely familiar with it.

-Types of laser treatments:
+Types of laser treatments for acne:

 - Carbon dioxide lasers